DearestDreamWish/Psychosis-Cure/README.md

 + What to do: one tells a story or situation and the other has to explain what to do.
 Points are awarded for each correct option mentioned to the explainer.
 For each incorrect option mentioned, points are given to the narrator.
 One point is given to the narrator, if the person who has to explain does not mention anything.
 The roles are changed after the points are awarded.

+# Routine to rehab:
++ Read and think "Your thoughts come by itself, with concentration it can come by with effort."
++ Keep the common world in thought.
++ Meditate every day with positive and constructive sentences.
++ Every perspective has a meaning likewise has world views.
++ Hallucinations can be expression for feelings or thoughts.
++ Remember that it just can, it's not always right.
++ Dissociations are thoughts from fantasy, meanwhile visual thoughts can be imaginative and relatable.
++ Reflect before sleep and after about what has happened in the real world.
++ Remember to remember the real world and train your brain without exhausting, but have energy enough for the day.
++ Focus to change bad habits and keeping good habits.
++ Listen to positive vibes and positive or neutral music instead bad or something, that has a bad influence.
++ Keep remembering true good moments.
++ Keep track of your own body language and your feelings.
++ Note down abnormalities and check if their are abnormalities, but only if it's convenient.
++ Keep remembering the true world and don't do harm unless it's necessary.
++ Keep remembering that you are yourself and that only you can control yourself.
++ Take care of yourself with hygiene and nutrition.
++ Drink enough water every day.
++ Meditate by closing your eyes and focusing on only your breathing for 20 minutes every day.
++ Documentate wrong assumptions and conclusions and solve it.
++ Listen to tones from 8 hz to 14 hz in a loop without 7 hz.
++ Try online visualization scripts.
++ If you lose control imagine your body where it is.
++ Train your mind again with small tasks, it doesn't matter what it is, just work your mind to a good balance.
++ Play games to reinforce your skills and abilities and be in a positive social circle to reinforce yourself and your personality.
++ I recommend buying when on discount, so check on web or download the app udemy, signup and login to then turn on notifications: https://www.udemy.com/course/the-complete-personal-development-course/

 # Motivational sayings: